-General and administrative costs increased to € 10,840,000 for the year ended December 31, 2017 from € 9,478,000 for the year ended December 31, 2016 and € 6,837,000 for the year ended December 31, 2015.
+General and administrative costs increased to \in 10,840,000 for the year ended December 31, 2017 from \in 9,478,000 for the year ended December 31, 2015.
 The increase was primarily related to:

-- · increased staff costs associated with the increase of our general and administrative staff from 27 full-time equivalent employees at December 31, 2015 to 33 full-time equivalent employees at December 31, 2016 and 34 full-time equivalent employees at December 31, 2017; - · increased office and general costs, including office rent, information technology and communication costs, travel costs and office consumables, as well as costs to improve our internal control environment, particularly in 2016, further increasing in 2017; - · increased costs for legal support, accounting and other consultancy costs, including costs incurred in preparation of offerings in 2017; and

-· increased share-based compensation, reflecting grants of share options to non-research and development staff made after we adopted our Option Plan in September 2013.
+- increased staff costs associated with the increase of our general and administrative staff from 27 full-time equivalent employees at December 31, 2015 to 33 full-time equivalent employees at December 31, 2016 and 34 full-time equivalent employees at December 31, 2017; - increased office and general costs, including office rent, information technology and communication costs, travel costs and office consumables, as well as costs to improve our internal control environment, particularly in 2016, further increasing in 2017; - increased costs for legal support, accounting and other consultancy costs, including costs incurred in preparation of offerings in 2017; and increased share-based compensation, reflecting grants of share options to non-research and development staff made after we adopted our Option Plan in September 2013.